 You can read more about the Pitchfest, here.

-Other popular sessions include… The Advanced Mentoring Script Labs
+Other Workshops Include… The Advanced Mentoring Script Labs

 The objective of the Labs is to assist writers who have a fully developed screenplay in a specific genre, to move their work to the next level.

-There are six three hour Labs at the festival, covering a variety of disciplines and topics.
-Within each Lab there is space for up to six writers.
-Each year the labs are different.
+There will be a variety of slots available, covering a variety of disciplines and topics.
+Within each Lab, there is space for up to six writers.
+The labs are different each year.

-Successful applicants are announced on 8th Sept.
+Successful applicants are announced on Date TBC.
 More here.

-The actors table read is an opportunity for you to get your screenplay worked on by professional actors and a director.
-This has proven to be our most successful initiative to date with 99.8% positive feedback from the 200 people involved last year.
+The Actors’ Table Read is an opportunity for you to get your screenplay workshopped by professional actors and a director.
+This has proven to be our most successful initiative to date, with 99.8% positive feedback participants.

-These are closed sessions and they run throughout all three days of the festival.
-Submissions open on 19th June and close 30th July.
-Successful applicants will be announced on 1st Sept
+These are closed sessions and will be booked before the festival.
+Submissions open on Date TBC and close February 14th.
+Successful applicants will be announced on Date TBC

 You can see the actors and directors who will work on your scripts, here.

-On the day and time of your booking, go to your appointment with a print out of your outline and first ten pages of script, and you will be met by your script doctor.
+On the day and time of your booking, go to your appointment with a printout of your outline and the first ten pages of your script, and you will be met by your script doctor.
 At any one time, six script doctors are in session and we aim to offer help on around 100 projects.
 More here.